Nosto/shopify-hydrogen/README.md

 ### Adding Nosto's fetcher function to the root loader

-The first step is to import `getNostoData()` and add it to the returned defer object of the loader function as `nostoData`.
+The first step is to import `getNostoData()` and spread it to the returned defer object of the loader function by using the spread operator `...`.
 This provides server based data within Nosto components.
 Make sure to pass the context and cartId.

 ```js
 // app/root.jsx